Teens and sexuality

 • physical symptoms such as a stomach ache or headache.

-Remember, discovering their sexuality can also be a liberating positive experience for your teenager.
+Discovering their sexuality can also be a liberating, positive experience for your teenager.
 Although many people experience homophobia, coming to terms with their true identity can give your teenager a sense of belonging and an opportunity to connect with a new, nurturing community.
-You may notice your teenager doing the following:
+You may notice your teenager:

 • quitting activities they used to do because they thought they 'had to'